 Here are my suggestions:

 1. Before plugging anything in, you will need Icom's driver for your computer.
 After installing it, I suggest a restart of your Windows machine.
-Here is that driver:
+Here is that driver (and check for the newest, as Windows 10 has caused issues with updates and older drivers):

 2. You'll need a USB cable to go from the Icom 7300 to your computer.
 I used an old printer cable, as the Icom end of that cable fit that style.
 Don't plug it into your computer until you have completed step 1.